-- In cities with several major stations (such as London, Paris, Barcelona, and Madrid), your choice of station may depend on the specific direction of travel or the location of your hotel — refer to your guidebook.
+- In cities with several major stations (such as London, Paris, Barcelona, Madrid, Sevilla, and Lisbon), your choice of station may depend on the specific direction of travel or the location of your hotel — refer to your guidebook.

 - Enter the date and time.
 Make your best guess about when you might travel (using the 24-hour clock).
-Don't worry too much about the exact date and time of your train trips, as schedules for most trains don't vary much (Sundays are the major exception, when frequency is limited on many routes).
-Though most schedules aren't available more than three months out, you can still get a fairly accurate idea of trip length and frequency by trying a closer date on the same day of the week you'll be traveling.
+Don't worry too much about the exact date and time of your train trips, as schedules for most trains don't vary much (except for Sundays and holidays, when trains are less frequent).
+Though many schedules aren't available more than three months out, you can still get a fairly accurate idea of trip length and frequency by trying a closer date on the same day of the week you'll be traveling.

 - Skip the extra search fields.
-If you're just looking up schedules, there's no need to fill out any fields beyond the top ones: Once you've entered the stations, date, and time, just skip right to "Search."
-(If you're prompted here to select from a drop-down list of stations, see #2, above.)
+If you're just looking up schedules, there's no need to fill out any fields beyond the stations, date, and time — just skip right to "Search."
+(If you're then prompted to select from a drop-down list of stations, see #1, above.)

 - Know where to find more details.
-Clicking the arrow symbol next to any of the trip options will give you more detail, including all transfer points.
+Clicking "Show details" for any of the trip options will give you more detail, including all transfer points.
 If you click "Show intermediate stops," you can see every stop on that route.
 Clicking the train number shows all the stops for the entire route, including those before and/or after your stations.

 Pricing: The Deutsche Bahn's site doesn't show fares for most trains outside Germany and Austria.
-Especially if you're just trying to figure out whether a rail pass makes sense for your trip, I wouldn't bother checking exact ticket prices on each country's own national railway site; for estimates, use these maps.
+I wouldn't bother checking exact ticket prices on each country's own national railway site unless you're looking for advance-purchase discounts; for full-fare estimates, use these maps.

 Seasonal changes: Schedules change seasonally around June 10, September 10, and December 10 (though changes are often small).
 The Deutsche Bahn posts updates as soon as they're available.
 Even if your trip is several months in the future, this is still the best planning tool.
 (Again, you can enter an earlier date for a fairly accurate idea of the schedule.)

 Alternate routes: This system shows the most direct and practical routes between two points.
-To design your own detour, add a "Via" (midpoint) city on the query screen.
+To design your own detour, add a "Stopover" (midpoint) city on the query screen.

 Coverage: The Deutsche Bahn site is the most complete resource for train schedules throughout Europe.
-If your destination isn't listed on the Deutsche Bahn site (and if you've spelled it correctly), it likely doesn't have train service.
-But before giving up — especially for train travel in Spain and Italy — it's a good idea to consult their national railway sites to double-check availability.
+If your destination isn't listed on the Deutsche Bahn site (and you've spelled it correctly), it likely doesn't have train service.
+But before giving up — especially for train travel in Spain and Italy — double-check their national railway sites.
 (For a comprehensive list of each country's railway sites, go to railfaneurope.net and click on "Links").

 Check schedules locally: No matter how carefully you've looked up your schedules in advance, it's a good idea to double-check schedule information while you're on the go in Europe.